fedora-infra/fmn/README.rst

                       owned by 'lmacken'

 If *all* the filters match for *any* chain in a given context, a notification is deployed for that context.
+In other words, the chains are OR'd together and the filters that make up a chain are AND'd together.
 If multiple contexts have a chain that succeeds, notifications are deployed for all of those contexts.

-The filters are actually python functions.
-The database model will refer to them in some form like ``fmn.rules:pertains_to_me`` or ``fmn.rules:is_a_bodhi_message``.
-They can optionally take arguments, which will be tricky.
-For instance, ``fmn.rules:pertains_to_a_package_owned_by`` needs a username for it to make any sense.

 Context-specific Delivery Metadata
 ----------------------------------